leontristain/modnotes/windhelm/plan.md

 * The overall scheme should end up giving addon authors a lot of flexibility.
 An addon could be of any size, so novice mod authors could pick up a small beginner project while highly interested prolific authors can attempt something really big and complex.
 * The overall scheme should end up giving addon authors a lot of creative freedom to work on their own vision.
 There's no need to conform to a singular vision, and multiple addons that implement the same building could each have their own audience (see [Concerns Regarding Overlapping Content](#concerns-regarding-overlapping-content)).

-When addons are complete, they are expected to be published independently, and potentially eventually merged into an "addon packs".
+When addons are complete, they are expected to be published independently, and potentially eventually merged into "addon packs".
 From the player's perspective, a feature-complete Epic Windhelm Expansion would be a combination of the base mod and any number of addons or addon packs used together.
 Please see [Concerns Regarding Plugin Count](#concerns-regarding-plugin-count) for why addon packs are part of this plan.

 This means I am encouraging and hoping for contributors to provide open permissions for myself or others to include their creative work in any "addon packs" I or others may curate eventually.
 Of course I cannot require this, but I do highly and heavily encourage it.